emilioxavier/theHUB/README.md

 Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](code_of_conduct.md)
 <!-- badges: end -->

-# theHUB: the Hub Utility Box.
+# theHUB: the Haabefuld Utility Box.

-***the Hub Utility Box*** (***theHUB***), a collection of analysis tools composed of functions, scripts, electronic notebooks, and worked examples. *theHUB* is how we will share these tools with the MSU community to improve the analyses of student outcomes, student success, and survey responses.
+***the Haabefuld[1][2] Utility Box*** (***theHUB***), a collection of analysis tools composed of functions, scripts, electronic notebooks, and worked examples. *theHUB* is how we will share these tools with the MSU community to improve the analyses of student outcomes, student success, and survey responses.
 A standard set of processes and methods along with a defined lexicon enables reproducibility, reduces the time needed to complete analysis-based projects, and allows the quick addition of new methods while encouraging data exploration.
 Our desire is for theHUB’s functionality to grow over time, and for others at MSU to contribute new features and methods for the MSU community.

 Developed and implemented in R – an open-source application with a robust community (on campus and around the world) – *theHUB* removes the need for a software license while providing access to a myriad of statistical analysis and graphing options. *theHUB’s* documentation allows anyone to use and understand the tools.
 Initially, *theHUB* will contain three Learning Analytics v2.0 projects: the survey analysis package presented at the 2021 Spring Conference, *Survey Connections*, along with the *in Semester Analysis Aiding/Assisting Students*, and *Unified Student Success and Outcomes Analysis Reports* packages; each package is briefly described below.
 We expect *theHUB* to grow as we add new, yet to be conceived, ideas and analysis methods from the literature, our conversations with others around campus, and conferences and seminars.

+***Advanced Candidate Evaluation*** (***ACE***): *Analyze and summarize evaluations of candidates for positions.* A standardized interview candidate evaluation instrument containing a [collection of questions](ADD%20LINK) that can be augmented to include position-specific questions.
+The result is a set of [bespoke reports](ADD%20LINK); an individual report for each candidate along with a comparative executive summary comparing the candidates.
+The option to include a breakdown of the evaluators’ MAUs and job titles is being developed. *NB: All comments are confidential and the search committee never has access to the original Qualtrics data.*

 ***Survey Connections***: *Analyze survey responses to gain a better understanding of the relationships between responses and respondents.*